nguyensmai/KeraalDataset/doc/readme_files_format.txt

 12. lKnee
 13. lAnkle

 3.2.
-OpenPose and Blzepose files
+OpenPose joints
 Each file corresponds to a motion sequence. within the file, is a dictionary of positions.
 The second level of dictionary is the video frame number.
 The third level of the dictionary is the joint name.
 For each joint is a 2D position : x_pos, y_pos

+4. BlazePose

+3.1.
+33 human body keypoints for BlazePose
+The BlazePose skeleton used is a new topology of 33 human body keypoints, which is a superset of COCO, BlazeFace and BlazePalm topologies, from which we have recorded the following joints:
+ Nose
+ Left_eye_inner
+ Left_eye
+ Left_eye_outer
+ Right_eye_inner
+ Right_eye
+ Right_eye_outer
+ Left_ear
+ Right_ear
+ Mouth_left
+ Mouth_right
+ Left_shoulder
+ Right_shoulder
+ Left_elbow
+ Right_elbow
+ Left_wrist
+ Right_wrist
+ Left_pinky
+ Right_pinky
+ Left_index
+ Right_index
+ Left_thumb
+ Right_thumb
+ Left_hip
+ Right_hip
+ Left_knee
+ Right_knee
+ Left_ankle
+ Right_ankle
+ Left_heel
+ Right_heel
+ Left_foot_index
+ Right_foot_index

+3.2.
+BlazePose joints
+Each file corresponds to a motion sequence. within the file, is a dictionary of positions.
+The second level of dictionary is the video frame number.
+The third level of the dictionary is the joint name.
+For each joint is a 3D position : x_pos, y_pos, z_pos
+Where z_pos represents the depth with respect to the video plane.

-4.Control command files of the robot Poppy to demonstrate the three exercises.
+5. Control command files of the robot Poppy to demonstrate the three exercises.

 They are json files that use the syntax commonly used by the library pypot as described in its documentation (https://docs.poppy-project.org/en/programming/python.html) and can be used with the web-interface developed by the project Keraal (https://github.com/GRLab/Poppy_GRR) to execute on Poppy.
 They can be used with the physical robot Poppy or its simulation.